The Dolce Postgraduate Fellowship

 - To immerse fellows in the culture and focus of a College Counseling Center, with the object of developing a specialization in collegiate mental health;

 - To support skill development in creating and delivering outreach initiatives, targeted for students with ASDs as well as the broader College community, in service of the Counseling Center’s objective of promoting and enhancing the mental health of the entire student body.

 A primary objective of the Dolce Postgraduate Fellowship is to address the complex needs of Iona students who are neurodivergent.
-Iona College has created a number of innovative, specialized programs intended to enhance neurodivergent students’ opportunities for achievement and personal fulfillment.
+Iona University has created a number of innovative, specialized programs intended to enhance neurodivergent students’ opportunities for achievement and personal fulfillment.
 In acknowledgment of the particular challenges posed by collegiate life, the Dolce Postgraduate Fellowship supports and expands these initiatives by offering specialized outreach services to enhance social and emotional skills development for students with neuroatypical conditions, so that they may optimize their full academic potential, increase integration into the College community, and feel fully empowered to actualize their vision for the future.